animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-See the {data-store-name} documentation for a comprehensive description of {x-data-store-docs}/developing/region_options/region_types.html\[Region Types\].
+See the GemFire documentation for a comprehensive description of {x-data-store-docs}/developing/region_options/region_types.html\[Region Types\].